Major Gifts & Endowment

 Thank you for your extraordinary commitment to long-term solutions ensuring access to justice for all.
 Your remarkable philanthropy through the Bar Foundation will have maximum impact through our grants and other support for the full range of nonprofit legal aid organizations in our community.

 Support for the Bar Foundation's Endowment Fund over time has raised its value to over $7 million.
 We rely on interest earned on the funds in the endowment to maintain a substantial, predictable source of income to carry out our mission.
-Endowment-related revenue is crucial for supplementing other forms of fundraising, allowing the Foundation to award unrestricted substantial annual grants to over 35 nonprofit legal aid organizations.
+Endowment-related revenue is crucial for supplementing other forms of fundraising, allowing the Foundation to award unrestricted substantial annual grants to nearly 40 nonprofit legal aid organizations.

 Pillars of Justice